glassjr/Connect4Tournament/README.md

 +    After every game in a tournament, this method will be called on each AI.
 +    It is passed the final board state, the AI's Chip color for that game, and the Chip color of the winner.
 +    If the game is a draw, the winning Chip is null

+Quick notes on illegal behavior
++    If your nextMove returns a column not on the board, you lose the game
++    If your nextMove throws an exception, you lose the game
++    If you implement acceptEndGame, currently exceptions are not penalized.
+This is subject to change.